H. Wesley Kenney: Daytime dramas

-He is best known for his work on soap operas, producing and directing Days of Our Lives from 1968 to 1979, and then becoming Co-Executive Producer of The Young and the Restless, a spot he held from 1982 to 1987.
+He is best known for his work on soap operas.
+In the early 1960s, he worked on the controversial Special for Women.
+He produced and directed Days of Our Lives from 1968 to 1979, and then became Co-Executive Producer of The Young and the Restless from 1982 to 1987.
 Under Kenney's run as Y&R's Co-Executive Producer, he helped the show win three Daytime Emmys for Outstanding Drama Series in 1983, 1985, and 1986.
 From 1987 to 1989, Kenney replaced the legendary Gloria Monty as Executive Producer of General Hospital.
 He became General Hospital's Head Writer during the 1988 WGA strike.

 Kenney's directing credits include All in the Family, Big John, Little John, Inside Detective, and Flo.

 Personal life

 He married actress Heather North in 1971, after meeting her on the set of Days of Our Lives, where she was playing the part of Sandy Horton.

 After Kenney retired from directing, he was a professor at the UCLA School of Theater, Film and Television.
-He died of cardiac arrest at Saint John's Health Center on January 13 2015, just 10 days after his 89th birthday.
+He died of cardiac arrest at Saint John's Health Center on January 13, 2015, just 10 days after his 89th birthday.